icenfire/gvc-web-app/README.md

 ## TODO LIST

+- [ ] Currently, there are multiple instances of profileeditdialogs.
+Fix if unnecessary
+- [ ] Complete the relationships between change of date from PrayersPage and state and props of PrayerListItem
 - [ ] Styling
   - [x] 24/06/20 CY - Finished styling prayer list item
   - [x] 24/06/20 CY - Finished styling app bar and drawer